We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Good boy/girl” praising gives children a sense of pride and approval from their parents.

 This praising gets anchored into the child’s mind.
 Good behavior brings reward.
 Expressing negative emotions and unacceptable behavior (being bad) leads to punishment.

 All parents want well-behaved children.
 Yet, all children misbehave.
 The good boy/girl program is a tool parents use to inhibit misbehavior.

 Although it works to a degree, as we’ll see, this belief in pure goodness hinders the individual’s psychological development into mature adulthood.

 We all have a complete range of emotions and impulses — positive to negative.
 We each possess the capacity for love and hate, peace and anger, joy and depression.

 Sure, we would prefer to experience only love, peace, and joy.
 But these qualities always come with their opposite.
 In early childhood, we lack the ability to repress this emotional energy.
 When parents instruct their children to be “good boys and girls” they’re forced to push down negative emotions and impulses their environment doesn’t accept.

 This repression creates what analytic psychology calls a shadow.
 Children drag this bag of repressed emotions, qualities, and impulses behind them into adulthood.

-Psychology is beginning to understand the role of the unconscious mind.
+Psychology is beginning to understand the role of the

 Studies show most of human behavior is unconscious.
 Consider what this means: we’re not aware of what’s motivating most of our actions, thoughts, and decisions.